 Like in determining the child’s rightful custodian, courts also consider essential factors in deciding the amount the obligor has to pay for his/her child’s support.
 Some of the factors considered are the child’s age and cost of his/her needs, the capability of the obligor to pay and the parent’s present income.
 This obligation of divorcing spouses, to support their biological child/children, is specified in the Child Support Enforcement Act of 1984.

-On its website, the Law Office of Kirker Davis LLP, points out the great importance of making sure that the child is never deprived of his/her needs, especially of his/her basic needs; it also says, however, that providing support should never be a burden to the paying spouse.
 With their differences in interests, many parents find it so hard to come to an agreement.
 Thus, when settling this divorce-related issue, it is often necessary that everything is settled through the help of a family law attorney who will help each reach an acceptable agreement without compromising their rights and their child’s interests.

 Child custody is a decision pronounced by a court as to who between the divorcing or separating parents ought to have control and responsibility over the child (who is below 18 years old).
 Before the 1800s, due to matters that concerned property law and inheritance, child custody was automatically awarded to the father.
 Courts reconsidered their position on this matter, however, and concluded that custody ought to be given to mothers since they can take care of their children definitely better than fathers.